jeep wrangler 2.0 vs 3.6

 What if I use it more on-road?
 What about fuel economy?
 What about acceleration?
 There are many questions to ask.
 We will try to answer them in today’s piece

-First: A Quick Look at Both Engines
+Jeep Wrangler 2.0 vs 3.6: A Quick Look at Both Engines

 First, we have the 4-cylinder 2.0L turbo engine, which seems a lot smaller, but it still packs a considerable punch.
-The 2.0L engine still outputs 270hp and 290lb-ft of torque, which is achievable at a much lower rate than the 3.6L engine as you’ll see below.
+The 2.0L engine still outputs 270 HP and 290 lb-ft of torque, which is achievable at a much lower rate than the 3.6L engine as you’ll see below.

 It even contains a mild hybrid system to help the engine make up for the turbo lag time.
-Next, we have the 3.6L engine, which delivers 285hp at 6400rpm and 260lb-ft of torque.
+Next, we have the 3.6L engine, which delivers 285 HP at 6,400 rpm and 260 lb-ft of torque.

-Testing the Jeep Wrangler 2.0L 4-Cylinder
+Jeep Wrangler 2.0 vs 3.6: Testing the Jeep Wrangler 2.0L 4-Cylinder

 Acceleration and Speed/Power

-The 2.0L turbo has great acceleration, and when turning onto the road and then powering to 60, you’ll get to 60mph in a little over 9 seconds.
+The 2.0L turbo has great acceleration, and when turning onto the road and then powering to 60, you’ll get to 60 mph in a little over 9 seconds.

 That’s not bad at all.
 There’s still a bit of lag from the turbo, but on the whole, it feels fast and powerful.
-When you do an acceleration from 40 to 60mph, on the other hand, you feel the power really kicking in, comfortably getting from 40 to 60 in 3 seconds or so.
+When you do an acceleration from 40 to 60 mph, on the other hand, you feel the power really kicking in, comfortably getting from 40 to 60 in 3 seconds or so.

 Highway Cruising

 Another important consideration is cruising at speed on the highway.
-The 2.0L handles itself well, and there’s definitely a nice power kick between 3000 and 4000rpm, but overall the feeling of horsepower just isn’t there like it is in the V6.
+The 2.0L handles itself well, and there’s definitely a nice power kick between 3,000 and 4,000 RPM, but overall the feeling of horsepower just isn’t there like it is in the V6.

 Torque

-Uphill Road When heading up steeper hills, you’ll be glad of the torque on this engine.
+When heading up steeper hills, you’ll be glad of the torque on this engine.
 That additional twist easily makes up for the lack of horsepower and you’re able to really throw this 2.0L turbo engine up some serious slopes.
 There is still a little bit of an issue with turbo lag in the low RPM range, but once the turbo kicks in it easily keep pace with the 3.6L engine.

 Off-Road

-Finally, we come to the Wrangler’s real raison d’être: off-roading.
+Next, we come to the Wrangler’s real raison d’être: off-roading.
 When you’re off-road, you see the real power and potential of the 2.0L turbo’s additional torque.

-Testing the Jeep 3.6L V6
+Jeep Wrangler 2.0 vs 3.6: Testing the Jeep 3.6L V6

 Acceleration and Speed/Power